zchking/docs/pages/katalon-studio/tutorials/horizontal_swipe_mobile_automation.md

 **![Handling Horizontal Swipe in Mobile Automation](../../images/katalon-studio/tutorials/horizontal_swipe_mobile_automation/Handling-Horizontal-Swipe-in-Mobile-Automation-1.png)**

 *   Step 2: After launching the application, call a **Wait For Element Present** method.
-Capture the status of an Alert presence in a variable ‘**alert_Status**‘.
+Capture the status of an Alert presence in a variable '**alert_Status**'.
 It returns true when an alert is present and false when alert is not present.
-*   Step 3: Adding an If statement, if ‘**alert_Status**‘ is true, tap on “Don’t show this message again” and tap OK**.**
+*   Step 3: Adding an If statement, if '**alert_Status**' is true, tap on "Don't show this message again" and tap OK**.**

 ![Handling Horizontal Swipe in Mobile Automation](../../images/katalon-studio/tutorials/horizontal_swipe_mobile_automation/Handling-Horizontal-Swipe-in-Mobile-Automation-3.png)

 *   Step 4: Add another **Wait For Element Present** item to verify whether the mobile element pops up.
 *   Step 5: Use **Get Device Height** keyword to capture the height of the device and store it in a **device_height** variable.
 Select **Get Device Width** keyword to capture the width of the device and storing it in a **device_Width** variable.
-*   Step 6: Add a **binary statement** with the ‘startY’ divided by 2.
+*   Step 6: Add a **binary statement** with the 'startY' divided by 2.
 Here, the y-coordinates are constant.
-*   Step 7: Add **binary statement**, here ‘endY’ and ‘startY’ values are the same for horizontal swiping, so re-assign ‘startY’ value to ‘endY’.
+*   Step 7: Add **binary statement**, here 'endY' and 'startY' values are the same for horizontal swiping, so re-assign 'startY' value to 'endY'.
-*   Step 8: Add **binary statement** and multiply device width with 0.30 to store it in ‘startX’ variable.
+*   Step 8: Add **binary statement** and multiply device width with 0.30 to store it in 'startX' variable.
-*   Step 9: Add **binary statement** and multiply device width with 0.70 to store it in ‘endX’ variable.
+*   Step 9: Add **binary statement** and multiply device width with 0.70 to store it in 'endX' variable.
-*   Step 10: Call the **swipe method** and select the **Value Type** as ‘**Variable**‘.
+*   Step 10: Call the **swipe method** and select the **Value Type** as '**Variable**'.
 Pass the startX, startY, endX, endY values to that method

 ![Handling Horizontal Swipe in Mobile Automation](../../images/katalon-studio/tutorials/horizontal_swipe_mobile_automation/Handling-Horizontal-Swipe-in-Mobile-Automation-10.png)